...

 • Periodic Validation: A good strategy includes regular DR drills, giving you the confidence that your recovery plan works when it’s needed most.

 For CISOs, every investment must be justified.
-Backup & DR provides one of the clearest ROI stories in cybersecurity:
+Backup and DR provides one of the clearest ROI stories in cybersecurity:

 When compared with these risks, the TCO of a modern BDR solution is a fraction of potential losses, making it not just a technical safeguard, but a strategic financial shield.